larsxschneider/larsxschneider.github.io/_posts/2014-03-30-git-p4-bridge.md

 #### Acknowledgements
-Thanks to [Ronny](https://github.com/esterlus) and Norman for proofreading!
+Thanks to [Ronny](https://github.com/esterlus), Norman and Tanja for proofreading!